brevis-network/prover-network-contracts/docs/market.md

     - `successRateBps` = `fulfilled / (fulfilled + refunded + overdueCount)` in basis points (0–10000)
   - `getGlobalStatsComposite()` returns `{ total, recent, recentStartAt }`
 - Epoch helpers: `getStatsEpochs()`, `getStatsEpochs(epochIds)`

-Notes:
-- Success rate has multiple valid product definitions.
-We intentionally compute it in `MarketViewer` (or off-chain) to avoid coupling the core contract.
-The default viewer includes overdue pending requests in the denominator to reflect backlog risk.

 ---